-On top of this, I have written a pretty in depth article which focuses on the best vitamin C supplements you can currently buy.
+On top of this, I have written a pretty in-depth article that focuses on the best vitamin C supplements you can currently buy.
 Feel free to check it out here.

 So there you, that’s my whole list of all the beginner guinea pig essentials.
-As time goes on, you will realise there are few extra things you may need here and their.
+As time goes on, you will realize there are a few extra things you may need here and there.
 For example, I have bought a guinea pig travel carrier and air purifier.
-However these are little extra’s that you may find you do or don’t need later down the road.
+However, these are a little extra that you may find you do or don’t need later down the road.

 If you have any questions, feel free to ask in the comments section.
 I’ll do my absolute best to answer.